flowchart LR

 Welcome to The Public Health AI Handbook

 The handbook covers five areas: foundations of public health AI, applications in surveillance and forecasting, implementation and evaluation frameworks, practical tools and code, and future directions.
-You can read sequentially or jump to the section most relevant to your work.

 This resource is continuously updated as new research emerges.